Projektionisten/capacitor-braintree/README.md

 setClientToken(options: TokenOptions) => Promise<void>
 ```

---- Android Only ---
-This updates the DropInClient in the plugin with a new auth token.
+This updates the plugin with a new auth token.

-This needs to be called before the DropInUi can be used.
+This needs to be called before the SDK can be used.

 | Param         | Type                                                  |
 | ------------- | ----------------------------------------------------- |